-During 2018, our Compensation Committee consisted of Messrs.
-Berns and Cooper and for portions of 2018, each of Mess.
-Burow and Samuels.
+During 2019, our Compensation Committee consisted of Messrs.
+Berns and Cooper and Ms. Burow.
 None of the members of our Compensation Committee has at any time been one of our officers or employees.
 None of our executive officers currently serves, or in the past fiscal year has served, as a member of the board of directors or compensation committee of any entity that has one or more executive officers on our Board or Compensation Committee.
-Affiliates of Ms. Samuels participated in our Series C Convertible Preferred Stock financing in March and April 2018.
-For more information regarding this transaction, see "Certain Relationships and Related Party Transactions."